CDSoft/makex/README.md

 # pandoc-letter repository
 PANDOC_LETTER_VERSION = master

+# PANAM_VERSION is a tag or branch name in the
+# pan-am repository
+PANAM_VERSION = master

 # PANDA_VERSION is a tag or branch name in the Panda repository
 PANDA_VERSION ?= master